w3c/wai-curricula/types-of-courses.md

 ## Introduction

-This page provides further guidance on how to use the materials of the WAI-Curricula.
-It shows an overview on different types of courses you can build using this resource.
+This page provides further guidance on different types of courses you can build using The WAI-Curricula resource.
 In addition, it offers an estimated duration for each of them based on their framework, type, and scenario.

 ## Types of Courses